You are currently viewing DIY Wooden Marble Run Plans: Build Your Own Track

 • Clamps

-With these tools, you can cut and build your marble run safely and accurately9.
+With these tools, you can cut and build your marble run safely and accurately.

 In short, having the right materials, tools, and wood will make building your marble run fun and rewarding.